o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

 link.href = './styles.css';
 document.head.appendChild(link);
 ```
 Developers tend to take advantage of this behaviour to purposefully defer _non-critical_ CSS.
-If, however, for whatever reason, you need to load critical CSS (styles that change the layout of the entire page or effect something above the fold) in this way, you can make use of the `blocking` attribute and the stylesheet will be render-blocking:
+If, however, you need to load critical CSS (styles that change the layout of the entire page or effect something above the fold) in this way, you can make use of the `blocking` attribute:

 ```js
 const link = document.createElement('link');